This amazing experience offers Victorian Year 10 and 11 students the

 Nova Entertainment is Australia's fastest growing entertainment company with interests all across the media industry.
 As one of the media industry's most innovative companies, Nova Entertainment's mission is to create content that is loved and shared by audiences, wherever they are.

 Congratulations to Elisa Tohi

-Elisa will get a behind the scenes look at the production side of Nova entertainment group and the Smooth and Nova breakfast shows, hit the streets with Casanova Street team and sit in on Publicity, Promotions and Direct Sales team meetings.
+Elisa got a behind the scenes look at the production side of Nova entertainment group and the Smooth and Nova breakfast shows, hit the streets with Casanova Street team and sat in on Publicity, Promotions and Direct Sales team meetings.